0xfabiof/SafePicoBanking/README.md

 * Usage of AES CBC Mode to ensure communication confidentiality

-* Usage of HMAC256 to ensure integrity and autentication of communications
+* Usage of HMAC256 to ensure communication integrity and autenticity

 # Usage